WallStreetMojo

 #2 – Bond Investments

-Lending or loan investments allow the issuer of the investment to borrow the investors and pay back the same along with interest.
-They are a safer bet than the stocks to the investors because they offer definitive interest periodically.
-The main risk in any instrument is the default risk, which is absent in case the amount is lent to the governments.
+Lending or loan investments allow the issuer of the investment to borrow from the investors and pay back the same along with interest.
+They are a safer bet than stocks to investors because they offer definitive interest periodically.
+The main risk in any instrument is the default risk, which is absent if the amount is lent to the government.

 Advantages